High-Resolution Seismic Exploration

 Table of Contents (52kb PDF)

-Listen to Gerard discuss this book in Episode 19 of SEG’s Seimsic Soundoff, in-depth conversations in applied geophysics.
+Listen to Gerard Schuster discuss this book in Episode 19 of SEG’s Seismic Soundoff, in-depth conversations in applied geophysics.

 Elements of 3D Seismology, third edition